aleksve/ischedule/README.md

 **Implementational details**

-Quite importantly, and unlike some other packages, `ischedule` compensates for the time it takes for the task function to execute.
+Quite importantly, and unlike some other packages, `ischedule` takes into account the time it takes for the task function to execute.
 For example, if a task that takes 0.9 seconds to complete is scheduled to run every second, the execution number 1000 will happen exactly 1000 seconds after the start of the program (± a few milliseconds).

 There is no busy waiting.
 Inside the `run_loop` method, `ischedule` calculates the time until the next task becomes pending, and idles the CPU until it becomes due.